trezor/trezor-firmware/docs/bootloader.md

 | 0x0014 | 1      | vndsigidx | vendor signature indexes (bitmap) |
 | 0x0015 | 64     | vndsig | vendor signature |
 | 0x0079 | 135    | reserved | not used yet |

+##Various ideas

+* Bootloader should be able to read vendor+firmware header and send info about FW to client in features message.
+* Bootloader should not try to run firmware if there is not any.
+* Storage wiping rule: Don't erase storage when old FW and new FW are signed using the same key set.
+Otherwise erase.
+* Bootloader should send error to client when firmware update fails and allow client to try one more time.
+This prevents storage area erasure by accident.